dfebs/phasmid/README.md

 # Phasmid
-A Ruby on Rails web app for tracking bugs
+A Ruby on Rails web app for tracking bugs.

 ## Requirements
 Ruby Version: 3.2 or newer